I am a first-year Ph.D. student in Computational Linguistics at Georgetown, advised by Prof. Ethan G. Wilcox.

-Previously, I was at National Institute for Japanese Language and Linguistics (NINJAL), working with Prof. Yusuke Kubota and Prof. Shinnosuke Isono.
-Before that, I earned my M.A. and B.A. in Linguistics from The University of Tokyo.
+Previously, I was at NINJAL, working with Prof. Yusuke Kubota and Prof. Shinnosuke Isono.
+Before that, I earned my M.A. and B.A. in Linguistics from UTokyo.

 News